 A lot of insurance policies offer free or cheap mental health coverage, so you won’t even be out of much more than an hour and some copay.

-If you’re an entrepreneur, you probably have a million things on your mind.
+If you are an entrepreneur, you probably have a million things on your mind.
 You have to manage your company, deal with employees and their responsibilities, think about the future, and find time to go to the gym or see friends.

 That stuff is all extremely difficult to do.
-Here’s a little secret: you don’t have to be born with an anxiety disorder to develop one.
+Here is a little secret: you don’t have to be born with an anxiety disorder to develop one.
 High levels of stress and unchecked anxiety can certainly mix together and put you in an emotional state that requires professional help.

 Why not nip that in the bud before it gets out of hand?
-A counselor is essentially just someone that is trained to hear you out and offer suggestions as to how you could address the issues you’re currently facing.
+A counselor is essentially just someone that is trained to hear you out and offer suggestions as to how you could address the issues you are currently facing.

 3. You Might Not Know You Need a Counselor

-Often times, we aren’t sitting down with a compassionate person who is legally obligated to withhold all of the information that you give them.
+Often times, we aren’t sitting down with a compassionate person who is legally obligated to withhold all of the information that you give them unless there is a risk of violence to others or one’s self.
 Nope, usually, we are putting on a face of confidence and assertiveness, dealing with things as they come up.

 That doesn’t give us a lot of time to try and unpack the very real, very difficult emotions that people have.
 There aren’t always too many emotive people in the business world, and expressing anxieties and worries could be considered a sign of weakness.